mydeveloperplanet/MyAICodingPlanet/generate-unit-tests/README.md

 Run the tests, all are successful.
 They probably can be improved, but the skeleton is correct.

 ### Test Quality
-The overall test quality did not improve much, but this ia not the goal of the integration test.
+The overall test quality did not improve much, but this is not the goal of the integration test.
 ![mutation integration test result](mutationtest/4-integration-pitest-result.png)

 ## Conclusion